osawa-naotaka/unisearch/README.en.md

 The result of the search is obtained as an array of ids.
 Additional strings belonging to the search object can also be returned as search results.
 For example, you can set the SLUG of an article to make it easier to use the search results.

-To include an arbitrary string field in the search results, specify a key_field field in the env argument of the createIndex function, where the key_field field is the path from the root of the object to the key field as a string separated by a dot.
-The following is an example of specifying title as key field in the following object configuration.
+To include an arbitrary field in the search results, specify a key_fields field in the env argument of the createIndex function, where the key_fields field is array of the path from the root of the object to the key field as a string separated by a dot.
+The following is an example of specifying slug and title as key fields in the following object configuration.

 ```
 export const array_of_articles = [